cs-gy6903/2022-fall/project/README.md

 cert's private key, the client verifies this signature using the public key in the presented certificate.

+Note that the signature includes more bits in addition to the transcript hash.
+See RFC for exactly what to to prepend the transcript hash with in order to validate the signature correctly.

 The CertificateVerify message is given in the following format:

 - signature type `0x0403` [for `ecdsa_secp256r1_sha256`][26].
 For example: